Skip to content

 By invitation.

-Senior scholars of the recognised Sunni madhahib, alongside specialised researchers, legal experts, and institutional practitioners.
+Senior and participating scholars, alongside specialised researchers, legal experts, and institutional practitioners.

 Islamic Finance Advisory

-The symposium’s published proceedings, research papers, and resolutions are produced under the editorial oversight of Islamic Finance Advisory — our publishing partner for scholarly work in Islamic finance, zakah, and public-interest jurisprudence.
+The symposium’s published proceedings and resolutions are produced under the academic editorial oversight of Islamic Finance Advisory, our Academic Authority.

 Methodology